top of page

 Black Sea

-The Black Sea is a unique inland sea
+The Black Sea is a unique inland sea, with only the upper 200 meters supporting life

 bottom of page